Table of Contents

 Business entities that carry out relevant activities in Anguilla, unless exempt, are required to:

 - File an economic substance return with the Registrar.

-By satisfying the ES test, companies prove that they are bringing true economic value to the jurisdiction, not utilizing offshore structures to solely optimize profits.
+By satisfying the ES test, companies prove that they are bringing true economic value to the jurisdiction when decided to registration, not utilizing offshore structures to solely optimize profits.